renren-017/Midterm-Project/README.md

 This Bot can be used by role-playing communities that need help in managing the game online through text.
 It includes a little intro into the main rules of writing, dice and a basic city generator, as well as it provides a link to the TOP 10 RP Board games.

-Starts of by the default command - '/start'
+Starts off by the default command '/start'
 ![](screenshots/1.jpg)

 If a person already knows how to play in text, they can skip the intro-part and head right to the basic functions